-Preheat oven to 400°F. Scoop out eggplant pulp with spoon or paring knife, leaving 1/4-inch border all around.
+Preheat oven to 400°F. Scoop out eggplant pulp with a spoon or paring knife, leaving 1/4-inch border all around.
 Season eggplant shells with 1/4 tsp each salt and pepper.

 Place eggplant shells on foil-lined baking sheet, cut side up.
 Drizzle generously with olive oil; bake for 25 minutes or until very tender.
 Reserve foil-lined baking sheet.

-Meanwhile, chop the scooped eggplant; heat remaining olive oil in a pan, add garlic and cook, stirring for one minute.
+Meanwhile, chop the scooped eggplant; heat remaining olive oil in a pan, add garlic and cook, stirring for 1 minute.
 Add chopped eggplant, season with remaining salt and pepper and cook, stirring occasionally, until eggplant has softened and is starting to brown.
 Remove from pan and set aside.

 Substitute 4 Japanese eggplants for 2 small eggplants, if desired.
 Japanese eggplants are great to use in this recipe because they cook in less time.
-They are also milder in flavor because they have less seeds.
+They are also milder in flavor because they have fewer seeds.

 These stuffed eggplants are a comforting and delicious meal, filled with all kinds of aromatic flavors.
 To give this vegetarian recipe a hearty touch, we’ve added fluffy Minute® Instant Jasmine Rice.
 Jasmine rice adds a subtle, aromatic flavor and blends with the other ingredients perfectly.

 To prepare the rice filling, start by giving your rice a pop of color and flavor by swapping herbed pasta sauce for some of the cooking water.
 Then, combine the eggplant flesh with the cheese and mix in some parsley for extra flavor.